playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

 image: /img/user-manual/scripting/esm-script-meta.webp
 ---

-### A modern way to create PlayCanvas projects.
+### A modern way to create PlayCanvas projects

 <video width="100%" controls autoPlay loop>
   <source src="/video/pc-esm-scripts.mp4" type="video/mp4" />
   Your browser does not support the video tag.
 </video>

 ESM Scripts, built around ES Modules, offer a more expressive, flexible, and modern approach to creating interactive PlayCanvas projects.
 They introduce a modular structure that enhances code organization and maintainability.
 By allowing you to [import and export code](#importing-modules) across modules, ESM Scripts lead to cleaner, more readable code.
 Compared to classic scripts, ESM Scripts support static imports, improving performance through more efficient [bundling](#bundling) and dead code-removal.

 You can learn more about ES Modules and their features on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ## Getting Started

 To create an ES Module Script (ESM Script for short), simply create a script with a name that ends with `.mjs` such as `Rotator.mjs`.

 :::tip